“Here, there are beautiful fields of olive trees with silver-gray leaves, similar to nodding willows. I shall never tire of the blue sky.”

 In Sorrento and its peninsula, the cultivation of olives dates back to ancient times.
 Olive trees have been cultivated here since Greek times (Magna Grecia).

 In that proof, there are numerous temples dedicated to the goddess Minerva.
 In the temples, the pilgrims used old oil containers to offer oil as a vow to the goddess.
 The temple erected by the Phocians on Punta Campanella is the most famous on the Sorrento Peninsula.
 Here is where pilgrims bought olive oil to light it on the altar of the goddess Minerva.
-Punta Campanella is the most betrayed promontory in the Gulf of Naples).
+Punta Campanella is the most betrayed peninsula in the Gulf of Naples).

 The olives